 Previous research has broadly established that incremental increases in the minimum wage can raise pay at the bottom of the pay distribution without large adverse side effects on the labour market.
 However, business and employee representatives have told us that differentials between the lowest paid and those paid just above are being squeezed.
 They have also told us that pay structures have been changed.
-The achievement of the 60 per cent target is an opportunity to test whether firms adapted pay structures in similar ways for more ambitious increases.
-As the NLW increases to two-thirds of median earnings and the age of entitlement falls to 23 in 2021 and to 21 by 2024, the Commission is particularly interested in how firms have adapted their pay structures to cope with the previous policy changes (the NLW target of 60 per cent of median hourly earnings).
+The achievement of the 60 per cent target and the advent of the new NLW target is an opportunity to test whether firms have continued and will continue to adapt pay structures in similar ways for more ambitious increases.
+As the NLW increases to two-thirds of median earnings and the age of entitlement falls to 23 in 2021 and to 21 by 2024, the Commission is particularly interested in how firms are adapting their pay structures to cope with the latest policy changes.

-The aim of this study is to investigate the impact of the National Living Wage and its subsequent uprating's to reach 60 per cent of median hourly earnings.
+The aim of this study is to investigate the impact of the announcement of the new National Living Wage target of two-thirds of median hourly earnings, with particular emphasis on the treatment of 21-22 year olds when the NLW is extended to those aged 23-24 in 2021.

 It could cover several aspects, including:

-- a. whether the NLW has had any impact on pay awards in terms of the scale of increase (for non-NLW workers) and the timing of pay reviews; - b. to investigate whether pay structures have been altered in any way to take account of any squeeze on differentials (that is, the pay of other staff higher up the earnings distribution); - c. to assess whether firms were paying 21-24 year olds the NLW or if they introduced a new pay rate for 21-24 year olds; - d. whether they made any other changes to rates paid to those aged under 21; - e. to investigate whether wage premia (such as overtime and unsocial hours payments) and non-wage costs (such as annual leave and pension contributions) have been affected: - f. to investigate whether there is any initial evidence (anecdotal or otherwise) that firms are substituting their older workforces with cheaper, younger workers; and - g. to assess whether any of these effects identified vary by sector, size of firm or region.
+- a. to investigate whether pay structures will be altered in any way to take account of any squeeze on differentials (that is, the pay of other staff higher up the earnings distribution); - b. to assess whether firms intend to include 23-24 years in the NLW in 2020 or delay until mandated in 2021:

+- to assess how firms, intend to treat 21-22 year olds between 2020 and 2024, including whether they introduce a 21-22 year old when 23-24 year olds become eligible to the NLW; - d. to assess whether firms will change their pay treatment of those workers aged under21; - e. to investigate whether wage premia (such as overtime and unsocial hours payments) and non-wage costs (such as annual leave and pension contributions) are expected to be affected; - f. to investigate whether firms are more likely to substitute their older workforces with cheaper, younger workers; and - g. to assess whether any of these (intended or actual) effects vary by sector, size of firm or region.